quality-liquid/cupid_code/Documentation/Design/LowLevel/felix-backend-LLD.md

 | /api/stt/ | POST | speech_to_text | Takes in audio and returns the words as text |
 | /api/notify/ | POST | notify | Send a notification |

-???
-TODO:
-- check HLD/req for any other required urls
-- add to urls.py & views.py

 ### Django Settings

 The file `server/settings.py` will apply settings to the Django project.
 All of the current settings will be kept the same with the note that: